veeneck/ryan.blog/content/blog/getting-started.md

 2. Make a GitHub pages repo
 3. In Forestry settings, publish to GitHub pages repo
 4. Sync GitHub pages repo to Netlify instead of original repo
+5. Pull from GitHub down to local machine and run dat .  in terminal